banq-platform/MN-Setup/README.md

 ./install.sh

 Now it will take some time.
-Wait until : «GOOD LUCK».
+Wait until : «WELCOME TO THE BANQ».
 It will also print masternode private key as: «Masternode private key:».
 Save that somewhere, you will use it later.

 Now come back to your wallet in your PC.